rjwats/esp8266-react/README.md

 ![framework diagram](/media/framework.png?raw=true "framework diagram")

-#### Settings service
+#### Stateful service

-The [SettingsService.h](lib/framework/SettingsService.h) class is a responsible for managing settings and interfacing with code which wants to change or respond to changes in them.
-You can define a data class to hold settings then build a SettingsService instance to manage them:
+The [StatefulService.h](lib/framework/StatefulService.h) class is a responsible for managing state and interfacing with code which wants to change or respond to changes in that state.
+You can define a data class to hold some state, then build a StatefulService class to manage its state:

 ```cpp
 class LightState {